vsvito420/marp/README.md

 ---

 ### What is AI?
-- AI(=Artificial Intelligence).
-  - It refers to computer systems that perform tasks requiring human intelligence.
+- “Ladies and gentlemen, welcome to my presentation on artificial intelligence.
+Today, we’ll explore the fascinating world of AI, which stands for Artificial Intelligence.
+So, what exactly is AI?
+It refers to computer systems that perform tasks requiring human-like intelligence.
+These systems can automate tasks, analyze data, and even make decisions.”
-- AI can be used to
-  - automate tasks,
-  - analyze data,
-  - make decisions.
 ---
 ### But what does artificial intelligence realy mean? pt.2

 ###### John McCarthy's definition 2004 :
-- It is the science and engineering of making intelligent machines, especially intelligent computer programs.
-- It is related to the similar task of using computers to understand human intelligence, but AI does not have to confine itself to methods that are biologically observable.
+“Now, let’s dive deeper into the definition of AI.
+According to John McCarthy, a computer scientist, AI is the science and engineering of creating intelligent machines, especially intelligent computer programs.
+It’s related to understanding human intelligence, but AI doesn’t have to limit itself to methods that are biologically observable.”

 ---
 ### Misconceptions about AI
+“Here’s an interesting point: When most people use the term ‘AI’ today, they’re often referring to machine learning..
+And what’s machine learning?
+Well, it’s a subset of AI that enables machines to learn from data and improve over time.
+Think of it as teaching computers to recognize speech, identify images, understand natural language, and make decisions.”
 - when most people use the term AI today, they’re often referring to machine learning.
   - Machine Learning:
     - enables machines to perform tasks *previously exclusive* to humans: